 The Company presents interest expense on lease liabilities separately from the depreciation charge on the leased asset.
-Interest expense on the lease liability is a component of finance costs, which are presented separately in the separated statement of comprehensive income.
+Interest expense on the lease liability is a component of finance costs, which are presented separately in the separated statement of profit or loss.